Contractible space

 In mathematics, a topological space X is contractible if the identity map on X is null-homotopic, i.e. if it is homotopic to some constant map.
 Intuitively, a contractible space is one that can be continuously shrunk to a point within that space.

 Properties

 A contractible space is precisely one with the homotopy type of a point.
 It follows that all the homotopy groups of a contractible space are trivial.
 Therefore any space with a nontrivial homotopy group cannot be contractible.
 Similarly, since singular homology is a homotopy invariant, the reduced homology groups of a contractible space are all trivial.

-For a topological space X the following are all equivalent:
+For a nonempty topological space X the following are all equivalent: